Improving Access to Psychological Therapies (IAPT) Programme

 Our Roots Talking Therapies is delivered in partnership with The Living Well Consortium, working for Birmingham and Solihull Clinical Commissioning Groups and Forward Thinking Birmingham to improve the Mental Wellbeing of Birmingham.
 This is part of the Improving Access to Psychological Therapies (IAPT) programme.
-In 2017/2018, we supported 1660 people in Birmingham aged 14 to 105 years old in receiving a range of specialist psychological wellbeing and counselling support.
+In 2018/2019, we supported 2500 people in Birmingham aged 14 years and over including adults and senior citizens in receiving a range of specialist psychological wellbeing and counselling support.

 Our approaches and interventions:

 - Guided self-help - Dance and Music Therapy

 - Wellbeing workshops - Telephone Counselling and support

 - Reading for Wellbeing - Cognitive Behavioural Therapy (CBT)

 - Group learning and peer-support - One-to-one counselling and psychotherapy

 • Universities such as University of Birmingham, Coventry University and Staffordshire University to accommodate IAPT Students placements